dhannywi/COE332/homework06/README.md

 }
 ```

-However, if you request an invalid id, for example `:~/COE332/homework06$ curl localhost:5000/genes/abc`, you will get:
+However, if you request an invalid id, for example `curl localhost:5000/genes/abc`, you will get:
 ```console
 username:~/COE332/homework06$ curl localhost:5000/genes/abc
 hgnc_id requested is invalid.